josephsmithberger/XogotDocs/Documentation.docc/Manual/assets_pipeline/retargeting_3d_skeletons.md

 Position track is used mostly for model movement, but sharing the moving animation between models with different heights may cause the appearance of slipping due to the difference in stride length.
-This option normalizes the Position track values based on the scale_base_bone height.
-The scale_base_bone height is stored in the Skeleton as the motion_scale, and the normalized Position track values is multiplied by that value on playback.
-If this option is disabled, the Position tracks is not normalized and the Skeleton's motion_scale is always imported as 1.0.
+This option normalizes the Position track values based on the `scale_base_bone` height.
+The `scale_base_bone` height is stored in the Skeleton as the `motion_scale`, and the normalized Position track values is multiplied by that value on playback.
+If this option is disabled, the Position tracks is not normalized and the Skeleton's `motion_scale` is always imported as `1.0`.

-With [skeletonprofilehumanoid](https://docs.godotengine.org/en/stable/classes/class_skeletonprofilehumanoid.html#class-skeletonprofilehumanoid), scale_base_bone is "Hips", therefore the Hips' height is used as the motion_scale.
+With [skeletonprofilehumanoid](https://docs.godotengine.org/en/stable/classes/class_skeletonprofilehumanoid.html#class-skeletonprofilehumanoid), `scale_base_bone` is "Hips", therefore the Hips' height is used as the `motion_scale`.

 Unifies the models' Bone Rests by overwriting it to match the reference poses defined in the [skeletonprofile](https://docs.godotengine.org/en/stable/classes/class_skeletonprofile.html#class-skeletonprofile).

-> Note: This is the most important option for sharing animations in Godot 4.0+,
+> Note: This is the most important option for sharing animations in Godot 4,
 > but be aware that this option can produce horrible results **if the original Bone Rest set externally is important**.
 > If you want to share animations with keeping the original Bone Rest,
 > consider to use the Realtime Retarget Module.